-Last week, Bastardi said that this season's hurricanes and tropical storms -- with six or seven storms likely striking the U.S. coast, especially Florida and the Eastern Gulf of Mexico -- will pose a "far greater threat to lives and property" than the storms seen during last year's mild season (see Daily GPI, May 9).
+During the week prior to that, Bastardi said that this season’s hurricanes and tropical storms — with six or seven storms likely striking the U.S. coast, especially Florida and the Eastern Gulf of Mexico — will pose a “far greater threat to lives and property” than the storms seen during last year’s mild season (see NGI, May 14).

-The forecast was so bullish that some said Thursday's natural gas futures rally settle above $8 resistance could have been related.
-June natural gas climbed 18.5 cents Thursday to close at $8.075, despite receiving news that 95 Bcf was injected into underground stores for the week ended May 11, which was in line with expectations (see related story).
+The forecast was so bullish that some said last Thursday’s natural gas futures rally settle above $8 resistance could have been related.
+June natural gas climbed 18.5 cents Thursday to close at $8.075, despite receiving news that 95 Bcf was injected into underground stores for the week ended May 11, which was in line with expectations.